A moment of clarity

 As he left, “Of course,” I thought.
 I never expected him to leave his wife.
 I didn’t want that, actually.
 I joked sometimes about us being a polygamous family.
 I really didn’t want that.
 But I wanted more time.
 I wanted to be held.
 I wanted to lay up all night and talk about what we wanted to build together.
 But there was a limit to our building.
 There was a limit to our… Everything.
 Then it occurred that I might want a partner.

 Back to the reckless sex night.
 I meet up with, let’s call him Ego.
 I see him, hug him.
-I’m quite certain there’s lust exuding from my pours.
+I’m quite certain there’s lust exuding from my pores.
 We drink a single drink.
 I don’t remember the small talk.
 We’re there for maybe 20 minutes and I tell him to walk me home.
 Ego was nearly skipping down the street.
 We had never had sex.
 We flirted, a lot.
 I gave him drunk head once.
 That’s how I know the size of his penis.

 Anyway, we get back over to the spot.
 He doesn’t have a condom.
 Grrr.
 I don’t either.
 But he insists and I’m bored and horny.
 After he is done (three minutes later) I am still bored and horny, obviously.
 But now I’m livid.